-- MICOA: responsible for calling meeting of the working group in consultation with MINAG to agree on the agenda; coordinate the day to day work of the REDD+ Technical Unit; manage the FCPF funding for REDD+ through the environmental fund (FUNAB)making use of internationally agreed process for auditing REDD+ funds; coordinate the policy development for REDD+, coordinate dissemination of REDD+ information particularly within government institutions at central and provincial levels; lead the cross sectoral coordination to engage in REDD+ particularly focusing on addressing the indirect drivers of deforestation as well as direct drivers related to mining and infrastructure; establish reporting systems in coordination with MINAG. - MINAG: plays a proactive role in REDD+ implementation including suggesting meeting to discuss emerging technical aspects related to implementation of strategic actions related to agriculture sector land uses, development of reference levels and MRV systems, conduct training and establish the information management system.
+MICOA: responsible for calling meeting of the working group in a close coordination with MINAG to agree on the agenda; coordinate the day to day work of the REDD+ Technical Unit; manage the FCPF funding for REDD+ through the environmental fund (FUNAB)making use of internationally agreed process for auditing REDD+ funds; coordinate the policy development for REDD+, coordinate dissemination of REDD+ information particularly within government institutions at central and provincial levels; lead the cross sectoral coordination to engage in REDD+ particularly focusing on addressing the indirect drivers of deforestation as well as direct drivers related to mining and infrastructure; establish reporting systems in coordination with MINAG.

+MINAG: responsible for forests, land, food security issues in the country.
+In a close coordination with MICOA, MINAG will work as a co-coordinator of UT REDD+.
+Also plays a proactive role in REDD+ implementation including suggesting meeting to discuss emerging technical aspects related to implementation of strategic actions related to agriculture sector land uses, development of reference levels and MRV systems, conduct training and establish the information management system.